hashicorp/enos/.github/pull_request_template.md

 ### Checklist
 - [ ] The commit message includes an explanation of the changes
-- [ ] Manual validation of the changes have been perfomed (if possible)
+- [ ] Manual validation of the changes have been performed (if possible)
 - [ ] New or modified code has requisite test coverage (if possible)
 - [ ] I have performed a self-review of the changes
 - [ ] I have made necessary changes and/or pull requests for documentation